ibm-cloud-docs/watson-assistant/assistant-add.md

 ## Renaming an assistant
 {: #assistant-add-rename}

-You can change the name of an assistant and its associated description after you create the assistant.
+You can change the name and description of an assistant after you create it.
 You can't change its language.

 To rename an assistant, follow these steps: